mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 Hits on an ATV with a starship laser are devastating.
 The ATVs used by the rebels are a standard design, with Protection +6 and Hull 60.
-Hits with starship- grade weapons multiply damage by 10.
+Hits with starship-grade weapons multiply damage by 10.
 Thus the ship’s dual pulse laser mounts do 2D+1 damage plus Effect, all multiplied by 10.
 On average, this is around 80–100 damage.
 Even after taking armour into